greghesp/assistant-relay/readMe.md

 It also supports the Google Home Broadcast command, so unlike other TTS solutions that cast audio, Assistant Relay allows you to send audio notifications to your Google Home devices, without interrupting music.

+## New in V2.1

+- Quiet Hours - thanks joeqread
+- Mute Startup - thanks joeqread
+- Bug fix for presets

 ## New in V2.0

 - JSON responses for all requests